-A CASA volunteer is someone who mentors and advocates for an abused and neglected child who has been placed in foster care.
-During a period of uncertainty and change, a CASA volunteer is a consistent and caring adult.
-Becoming a CASA volunteer is a high-impact role and will likely be one of the most rewarding experiences of your life, full of surprises, challenges, and self-discovery.
+As CASA volunteer you are a mentor and advocate for an abused and neglected child who has been placed in foster care.
+During a period of uncertainty and change, you, a CASA volunteer may be the only a consistent and caring adult.

 WHAT DO CASA VOLUNTEERS DO?

 After careful screening and training, CASA volunteers are appointed by judges to watch over and advocate for abused and neglected children, to make sure they don’t get lost in the overburdened legal and social service system or languish in inappropriate group or foster homes.
 CASA volunteers devote their attention to one child, spending time with them weekly, closely monitoring their situation and ensuring their needs are met.
 CASA volunteers provide companionship and consistency, while getting to know the child and encouraging special interests.
 Volunteers remain with their child until the case is closed and the child is placed in a safe, permanent home.
 For many foster children, their CASA volunteer will be the one constant adult presence in their lives - the one person who is not paid to oversee their welfare.

 WHO CAN BE A CASA VOLUNTEERS?

 WHAT IS THE COMMITMENT?

 Too many people come in and out of these children’s lives.
-We ask that our CASA volunteers be committed to the child and follow the child’s case until successful closure, if possible.
-At a minimum, we expect the CASA volunteer to remain with a child for 18 months unless the case closes before that time.
-Volunteers are asked to visit their children weekly.
+We expect our CASA volunteers to remain with a child for 18 months unless the case closes before that time.
+Volunteers are to visit their child weekly.
 On average, CASA volunteers spend 10 hours a month with or on behalf of their foster child.

 HOW TO BECOME A CASA VOLUNTEER: